auth0/docs/articles/integrations/azure-api-management/configure-azure.md

 ![](/media/articles/integrations/azure-api-mgmt/azure/dev-portal-token.png)

 Scroll to the bottom, and click **Send** to send your request.
-If successful, you'll see a message containing the HTTP 200 response at the bottom of the page.
+If successful, you'll see a message containing the `HTTP 200` response at the bottom of the page.

 ![](/media/articles/integrations/azure-api-mgmt/azure/dev-portal-200-response.png)

+## Summary

+In this tutorial, you've:

+1. Configured your Auth0 account to act as an OAuth 2.0 server.
+2. Set up an API Management Service in Azure.
+3. Imported an API that's managed by Azure's API Management Service.
+4. Secured your API using Auth0.

+<%= include('./_stepnav', {
+ prev: ["1.
+Configure Auth0", "/integrations/azure-api-management/configure-auth0"]
+}) %>